Frog and Toad Are Friends: A Swim

 Frog and Toad go down to the stream to go swimming.
-Toad goes behind a rock to change into his bathing suit, but tells Frog, who opts not to wear a bathing suit to swim, not to look at him until he's in the water because he's sensitive about how he looks in his bathing suit.
-Frog agrees, and the two go for their swim.
-A turtle comes by, prompting Toad to ask Frog to tell the turtle to leave.
-However, even though Frog explains the situation, the turtle, plus some lizards, a grass snake, a pair of dragonflies, and a field mouse all become curious to see Toad's bathing suit.
+Toad goes behind a rock to change into his bathing suit, but tells Frog, who opts not to wear a bathing suit to swim, not to look at him until he is in the water because he is sensitive about how he looks in his bathing suit.
+Frog agrees and the two go for their swim.
+A turtle comes by, prompting Toad to ask Frog to tell the turtle to leave, but even though Frog explains the situation, the turtle, plus some lizards, a grass snake, a pair of dragonflies, and a field mouse, all become curious to see Toad's bathing suit.
 Toad decides to stay in the water until everybody leaves, but eventually he has to come out when he begins to shiver and sneeze.
 As soon as he gets out, everyone (including Frog) laughs at him.
 Toad agrees that he looks funny, and he quietly picks up his clothes and goes home.